Author – Alex Wolfram

 - 1921: Republican Homer P. Snyder proposes the Indian Citizenship Act granting full citizenship to America’s indigenous people.
 President Calvin Coolidge signs it into law.

-- 1922: Democrats try to keep lynching legal by creating a filibuster in the U.S. Senate.
+- 1922: Democrats Successfully Stop Republicans From Making Lynching A Federal Crime by creating a filibuster in the U.S. Senate.

 - 1924: Republican President Coolidge signs the Indian Citizenship Act granting full citizenship to America’s Indigenous people.